jangrundl321/personal-website/index.md

 ## Volunteering & Engagement

 - Volunteer Work at the Kampfkunstakademie Rostock
+- Volunteer Work at Byte Challenge - a project of Gesellschaft für Informatik (e.V.)

 I see volunteering as an essential counterbalance to technical and academic work—keeping my perspective grounded in real human needs.